thelonelinux/LeetCode_SWE_IntervLearn_AllInOne/src/OS_CN_DBMS_SQL_Learning/OS_Learning/OS_Readme.md

   * Deadlock Ignorance in Operating System
   * Recovery from Deadlock in Operating System
 * .
-* .--MY LEARNING BELOW--.
 #### MY COMPLETE TOPIC WISE LEARNING ABOUT PROCESS MANAGEMENT (WITH TOPIC WISE DEEP LOW LEVEL LEARNING)
 * Youtube Found - Can refer this to understand in video  :  https://www.youtube.com/watch?v=OrM7nZcxXZU&list=PLBlnK6fEyqRgKl0MbI6kbI5ffNt7BF8Fn&ab_channel=NesoAcademy
-* Re-arranged according to actual learning techniques and flow (Bit mixed in GFG but topics are well explained)
-#####  Flow of Learning is Like this (For Deep Learning in YT follow - mentioned above) (Follow less of my notes added in OS repo)
 * 1. PROCESS MANAGEMENT INTRO
   * Motive - To provide CPU/Process to our programs/process to get maximum throughput.
   * PROCESS AND THREADS